Izenda7Series/docs/dev/dev_dep_1_key_components.rst

 ==================================================
 Deployment Mode 1: Key Components for Integration
 ==================================================
+Deployment Mode 1 is considered a loose integration where the Izenda API resources exist *outside* the host application.

+	* The Host Application can use any Web language/framework

+	* Authorization logic is handled RESTfully.
+Host application must provide RESTful endpoints for token validation and server-side token generation.

+	* The Izenda "Front End" can be served from the same application that maintains authentication and authorization but may also exist as a separate application.

 The following diagram illustrates the minimum components necessary for an application in deployment mode 1.